Gauge covariant neural network for quarks and gluons: Gauge covariant neural networks

 where $\alpha,\gamma = I, II$.
-This is the rank-2 delta rule for the covariant neural network.
-And by using this delta rule, we can optimize the weight in the network through a gradient optimizer.
+This represents the rank-2 delta rule for the covariant neural network (for details, see Appendix \ref{sec:rank2delta}).
+Using this delta rule, we can optimize the network weights through a gradient optimizer.